 Executives and leadership have not fully adopted a placeless mindset.

 A placeless mindset, requires innate trust in your employees to get work done no matter their work location.
 It’s a mindset that’s completely removed from hours worked and always being physically available.
 If all levels of your executive and leadership teams do not yet have a remote-first mindset, you will need a third-party supplier to provide evidence of both the need to adopt a remote-first mindset, and also the resources and steps required to achieve one.
-To determine if your leadership team has the mindset to enable successful remote work, we offer a complimentary Remote Effectiveness Assessment.

 Your teams weren’t working remotely before the pandemic.